Vermont-Secure-Computing/openbazaar/README.md

 RPC Configuration

 SolZaar is configured with a default RPC endpoint so the interface can be used without requiring the user to first obtain an RPC provider.
 Users may also use their own Solana RPC endpoint.
 Open Network Settings in the SolZaar interface and enter the RPC URL provided by your preferred Solana RPC service.
 Using your own RPC provider can be useful if the default RPC is unavailable, rate limited, or if you prefer to connect through your own Solana infrastructure.

-Interfacing with Solana contracts requires either running your own node or using a Solana RPC/API service.
-Free and paid RPC services are available.

-Interfacing with solana contracts requires either running your own node, or using a solana api service, for which free and paid services are available.
+Interfacing with Solana contracts requires either running your own node, or using a solana api service, for which free and paid services are available.

 All items are priced and paid with solana, the wallets which were used for testing are Phantom and Solflare.